Sweden says Iran using local gangs to target Israel and other states

-The Iranian government is using criminal networks within Sweden to carry out violent acts against other states, groups and individuals, the Swedish intelligence service Sapo said on Thursday.
+The Iranian government is using criminal networks within Sweden to carry out violent acts against other states, groups and individuals, the Swedish intelligence service Sapo has said.

-Intelligence officials said Iran had recently targeted the interests of other states in Sweden – specifically Israel – and also sought to act against Iranian dissident groups and individuals from the Iranian diaspora.
+Intelligence officials said Iran had recently attacked the interests of other states in Sweden – specifically Israel – and also sought to act against Iranian dissident groups and individuals from the Iranian diaspora.

-“The security service can now confirm that criminal networks in Sweden are a proxies that Iran uses,” Daniel Stenling, head of counter-intelligence at Sapo, told a news conference.
+“The security service can now confirm that criminal networks in Sweden are proxies that Iran uses,” said Daniel Stenling, head of counter-intelligence at Sapo.

+Swedish Foreign Minister Tobias Billstrom said his ministry had summoned Iran's charge d'affaires for talks on Friday "to express how seriously we view this information".

+"Sweden will not be a platform where state actors use criminal networks to promote their own interests," he said.

 “The Iranian regime is using criminal networks in Sweden to carry out acts of violence against other states, groups or people in Sweden that it considers a threat,” said Sapo.